 Current Portland Weather

-Sunshine and some clouds.
-High 47F.
-Winds NNW at 10 to 15 mph.
+Sunshine and clouds mixed.
+High 61F.
+NNE winds shifting to ESE at 10 to 15 mph.

 Picture credits: The picture of the Portland Waterfront is derived from a montage on the Wikimedia Commons.
 It is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
 The picture of the Old Port is from the Wikimedia Commons.
 It is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.